peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 # Get a read-only status report of the pipeline's progress
 .\prepare_data.ps1 -ReportOnly

+# Resume from a specific step if a failure occurs
+.\prepare_data.ps1 -StartWithStep 6
 ```
 > **Warning on Using `-Force`**: The `-Force` flag triggers a full, destructive re-run of the entire pipeline.
 It backs up and deletes all existing data, re-downloads the full raw dataset, and re-runs all expensive LLM scoring steps.
 This process is very time-consuming and will incur API costs.
 > **Interactive Mode (`-Interactive`)**: This mode provides a step-by-step "guided tour" of the entire pipeline.
 Before execution begins, it displays the relevant DataGeneration parameters from `config.ini` and pauses for user confirmation.
 During execution, it pauses before each step to show detailed information about inputs, outputs, and script summaries, allowing users to understand exactly what the pipeline is doing.
 This mode is highly recommended for new users or when troubleshooting issues.